 Julie A. Nelson is Professor of Economics at the University of Massachusetts Boston and Senior Research Fellow at the Global Development and Environment Institute at Tufts University.
-Her research interests include feminist economics, ecological economics, economic methodology, ethics and economics, the teaching of economics, and the empirical study of individual and household behavior.
-Her publications include Gender and Risk-Taking: Economics, Evidence, and Why the Answer Matters (Routlege, 2017), Economics for Humans (Univ. of Chicago Press, 2006), and articles in journals ranging from Econometrica to the Review of Social Economy and Hypatia: Journal of Feminist Philosophy.
+Her research interests include feminist economics, ethics and economics, and ecological economics.
+She is the author of many publications including Economics for Humans (Univ. of Chicago Press, 2nd ed.
+2018) and articles in journals ranging from Econometrica and Journal of Economic Perspectives to Review of Social Economy and Hypatia: Journal of Feminist Philosophy.

 Steven Pressman is Professor of Economics at Colorado State University, in Fort Collins, Colorado and Emeritus Professor of Economics and Finance at Monmouth University in West Long Branch, New Jersey.
-In addition, he serves as North American editor of the Review of Political Economy and served as Treasurer of the Eastern Economic Association for over two decades.
+In addition, he serves as co-editor of the Review of Political Economyand Vice President of the Association for Social Economics.
 His main research areas are poverty and income distribution, post-Keynesian macroeconomics, and the history of economic thought.
-Over his career, Pressman has published more than 170 articles in refereed journals and as book chapters, and has authored or edited 17 books, including Understanding Piketty’s Capital in the 21st Century (Routledge, 2015).
-A New Guide to Post Keynesian Economics (Routledge, 2001), Alternative Theories of the State(Palgrave Macmillan, 2006), and 50 Major Economists(Routledge, 2013), which has reached its third edition and has been translated into five different languages.
-He is a frequent contributor to newspapers and magazines, and frequently appears on radio and TV to talk about economic issues.
+Over his career, Pressman has published more than 180 articles in refereed journals and as book chapters, and has authored or edited 17 books, including Understanding Piketty’s Capital in the 21stCentury(Routledge, 2015).
+A New Guide to Post Keynesian Economics (Routledge, 2001), Alternative Theories of the State(Palgrave Macmillan, 2006), and 50 Major Economists(Routledge, 2013), which has been translated into five languages.